-- 18. "Over-payment" means any money disbursed to the student in excess of the award, or in excess of need. - 19.
-"Refund" means funds for tuition, fees, room, board, and/or other institutional fees that are released by the institution, usually as a result of the student leaving school. - 20.
-"Repayment" means those cash funds that the student received for a specific academic period that are not attributable to educational costs incurred for that period, and consequently the student owes to the institution. - 21.
+- 14. "Less than half-time student" means a student who is not enrolled at least half-time as defined in Section 2.13. - 15.
+"Documented financial need" means the difference between the student's budget and the family's resources as evaluated by the formula known as "Federal Needs Analysis Methodology" specified in federal law. - 16.
+"Over-award" means the total resources awarded exceed financial need by \$1.00 (one dollar) or more at the end of the academic year. - 17.
+"Tolerance" the degree that a need based recipient's award package may exceed the actual need; under the Colorado guidelines, there are two situations in which a student's award may exceed the student's need. - A need-based recipient that receives an undergraduate merit scholarship may exceed the total need if the over-award is less than \$301.
+The scholarship recipient's award package must be adjusted if the over-award exceeds \$300. - Colorado Work-Study Program permits a \$300 tolerance. - 18.
+"Over-payment" means any money disbursed to the student in excess of the award, or in excess of need. - 19.
+"Refund" means funds for tuition, fees, room, board, and/or other institutional fees that are returned to the student by the institution, usually as a result of the student leaving school. - 20.
+"Repayment" refers to the process of returning those unearned financial aid funds received by the institution or the student, for a specific academic period that are not attributable to educational costs incurred for that period.
+Consequently, these amounts must be returned to the appropriate financial aid fund as determined by the Return to Title IV calculation. - 21.
 "Eligible Student" means an undergraduate, graduate, or professional student enrolled in an eligible postsecondary certificate or degree program who: - Maintains satisfactory academic progress toward the degree or certificate, as defined by an institution in accordance with state and federal guidelines. - Does not owe a repayment, and is not in default on an educational grant or loan. - 22.
 "Award year" means the fiscal year, July 1 through June 30, for which funds are allocated.
 Awards may be for one or more academic terms occurring within that fiscal year period.
-Summer enrollment must begin before the close of the fiscal year or end within the fiscal year to be included. - 23.
-"Documentation" means the practice of collecting information to support applications for need-based financial aid. - 24.
-"Verification" means the process of comparing information obtained from diverse sources and determining that the information is accurate and/or compatible.
+Summer enrollment must begin before the close of the fiscal year or end within the fiscal year to be included.